testingbot/testingbot-cypress-cli/README.md

 ## Documentation

+Please see the [TestingBot Cypress Documentation](https://testingbot.com/support/cypress) for more documentation on how to use this CLI.
 ### Environment variables

 If you prefer to keep your TestingBot credentials in environment variables, you can use `TESTINGBOT_KEY` and `TESTINGBOT_SECRET` environment variables.